" During the shedding stage, the hair follicles rest completely for about 100 days before they grow hair again."

 Hair Loss Mechanism

 Due to higher dihydrotestosterone levels in their body, men are more likely to suffer from hair loss than women.
-Nevertheless, DHT can cause thinning hair in both men (Male Pattern Baldness) and women (Female Pattern Baldness).
+Nevertheless, DHT can cause thinning hair in women too (Female Pattern Baldness).

 How to Stop Hair Loss

 It is difficult to stop hair loss completely, however, there are few things that you can do to reduce hair loss and boost hair growth.
 Scientifically, there are two effective ways to slow down the hair loss and promote hair growth:

 1. Reduce The Effect of Dihydrotestosterone (DHT) on Hair Follicles